 In late summer, whorls of 3 to 5 flowers bloom at the end of spikes that grow in the leaf axil.
 Slender pondweed has a root-rhizome system.

 Migratory waterfowl feed on slender pondreed.

-Asexually reproduction occurs when buds made of dense clumps of leaves fall off, overwinter, and form new plants in spring.
-Sexual reproduction takes place in late summer, when flowers are fertilized underwater and produce smooth rounded seeds.
+Asexual reproduction occurs when buds made of dense clumps of leaves fall off, overwinter, and form new plants in spring.
+Sexual reproduction takes place in late summer.
+Flowers are fertilized underwater and produce smooth rounded seeds.

 - Slender pondweed is also known as small pondweed.

 - It can be confused with sago pondweed, horned pondweed and widgeon grass.
 Slender pondweed can be distinguished by the slight purplish tint on some leaves.

 - Underwater Grasses in Chesapeake Bay & Mid-Atlantic Coastal Waters by Maryland Sea Grant

 - SAV Key: Slender Pondweed – Maryland Department of Natural Resources